Altius/soda/README.md

 ## Credits

-Authored in various `bash`- and Perl-flavored incarnations and tweaked since 2008 by Bob Thurman, Richard Sandstrom, Scott Kuehn, Jay Hesselberth, Richard Humbert, Brady Miller and Alex Reynolds.
-The Python rewrite in 2016 was authored by Alex Reynolds.
+The general "soda" gallery tool has been authored in various `bash`- and Perl-flavored incarnations since 2008 by Bob Thurman, Richard Sandstrom, Scott Kuehn, Jay Hesselberth, Richard Humbert, Brady Miller and Alex Reynolds.
+This Python rewrite was authored by Alex Reynolds.

+This tool uses the [blueimp Gallery](https://github.com/blueimp/Gallery) and [Github octicons](https://github.com/primer/octicons) projects, both of which are MIT-licensed.